DigitalPublishingToolkit/Money-Lab-Reader/md/1_4-Rushkoff.md

 particularly against government.
 They have brought down a Republican senator, an attorney general, and even made headway against the repressive net censorship of the Chinese.
-WikiLeaks has released thousands of documents much to the consternation of the US government, and the people of Egypt and Syria have utilized technologies as corporate-driven as Facebook to organize resistance to repressive regimes.
+WikiLeaks has released thousands of documents much to the consternation of the U.S. government, and the people of Egypt and Syria have utilized technologies as corporate-driven as Facebook to organize resistance to repressive regimes.
 YouTube not only embarrassed then-candidate Barack Obama about